cedrickchee/chatgpt-universe/README.md

 - [jmorganca/Ollama](https://github.com/jmorganca/ollama) - A macOS app for Apple Silicon that enables you to get up and run LLMs, locally.
 Windows & Linux support coming soon.
 - [A guide to running Llama 2 locally](https://replicate.com/blog/run-llama-locally) by Replicate (2023) - They cover three open-source tools you can use to run Llama 2 on your own devices: Llama.cpp (Mac/Windows/Linux), Ollama (Mac) & MLC LLM (iOS/Android).
 - [turboderp/exllama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 Can run a Llama2-70B with 16K context length, but it's still early days.
 This is saving gigabytes off the alternatives like llama.cpp.
 - [nomic-ai/GPT4All](https://github.com/nomic-ai/gpt4all) - An ecosystem to train and deploy powerful and customized large language models that run locally on consumer grade CPUs.
-A GPT4All model is a 3GB - 8GB file that you can download and plug into the GPT4All. (run Llama 2: download GGML version of Llama 2, copy to the models directory in the GPT4All software, launch GPT4All and that's it)
+A GPT4All model is a 3GB - 8GB file that you can download and plug into the GPT4All. (tips: want to run Llama 2 easily?
+Download [GGML version of Llama 2 (from "TheBloke")](https://huggingface.co/TheBloke), copy to the models directory in the GPT4All software, launch GPT4All and that's it)

 ## Infrastructure